Pinstack/meshic_final/Meshic_Final/memory-bank/progress.md

 ## What Works
 - Database, PostGIS, and Alembic setup complete
 - Initial schema migration applied successfully
+- **Downloader and orchestrator pipeline are modular, robust, and fully tested.**

 ## What's Left to Build
+- **Implement decode and DB insert steps for ingestion pipeline (decode .pbf, extract features, insert to staging table using SQLAlchemy Core).**
+- **Add robust error handling and status updates for each tile.**
+- **Write/expand tests and documentation for these steps.**
 - Implement all pipeline stages (discovery, ingestion, stitching, H3 indexing, enrichment)
 - Scaffold and implement Typer CLI
 - Write tests and documentation

 ## Current Status
 - Database and migrations are robust and ready for development
+- **Downloader and orchestrator complete; next focus is decode/insert for ingestion.**

 ## Known Issues
 - None